skip to main content

 Summer Program

 The Summer Program offers high school credit-bearing courses in a variety of content areas and academic levels as an extension of the school year.
-In-person and virtual courses meet Monday–Friday, over six weeks during June and July.
-Summer Program courses are offered in both morning and afternoon, enabling students to take multiple courses.
+In-person courses meet Monday–Friday, over six weeks during June and July.
+The Summer Program enables students to either recover credits or take an additional course to accelerate their learning.

 For more information, visit www.hcpss.org/innovative-pathways/.